arbales/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+You can easily edit the dotfiles with `dotmate` and easily switch to the directory with `dotcd`.

 ## topical